Pop-Code/nestjs-console/README.md

 You can create any number of custom ConsoleService and any nummber of entrypoints (BootstrapConsole).
 The Commander provider can be injected using the decorators `@InjectCommander()`.
 The decorator can be imported from nestjs-console `import { InjectCommander } from 'nestjs-console';

-Imagine we want to set the version of the cli for all commands, create a custom class then import it as a provider in your nest module.

 ```ts
 import { Injectable } from '@nestjs/common';